Navicular Fracture

 Diagnosis

-Your doctor will ask about your symptoms and health history.
-You may be asked about any injury you have had or any activities that you do.
+The doctor will ask about symptoms and past health.
+Questions may also be asked about any injury you have had or any activities that you do.
 A physical exam will be done.
-It will focus on your foot.
+It will focus on the foot.

 • X-ray